 - Utilities: 10%

 My remedy?
-Change the initial budget amount or attempt to predetermine spending money.
-I ended up incorporating a mixture of both that has been working!
+Adjust my initial budget amounts to something realistic for myself!
 I found a pattern in my spending and bumped up that budget a bit.
-Then, I started to pre-plan dinner dates, lunches out, and other spending money.
+Then, I started to pre-plan dinner dates, lunches out, and other spending.
 I found it easier to budget for “spontaneous” activities.

 Before opening a second checking account; I used the same account for everything.
 Bill payments, spending, and short-term savings.
 It became complicated to figure out how much “extra” money I had to spend when I had to keep track of pending payments.